 A big benefit of 90 Day Korean is that they offer an application that functions very similarly to the website.
 The app has a lot of free resources and also includes access to the members area and the Inner Circle course.

 The Inner Circle courses function almost identically within the app and on the website, and this is because both run from the website (the app is more of a web browser than a standalone app).
-However, it’s very convenient to have a seperate application as it is not only faster, but also more organised.
+However, it’s very convenient to have a separate application as it is not only faster, but also more organised.

 One of the biggest questions about language courses is ‘how much does it cost?’.
 It’s important to remember that 90 Day Korean is a premium language learning service.
 You get access to well-designed courses that follow a carefully crafted curriculum.

 On top of this, you get access to all kinds of other things.
 At times, live chat rooms are held (so you can practice speaking Korean), you get access to podcasts, videos, a community of others also learning Korean and even a language coach.
 All of this makes the price a bit higher than many other language services.

 90 Day Korean costs $35 per month or $239 per year for the non-coaching plan, and $47 per month or $327 per year for the coaching plan.
 They also offer a 100% money-back guarantee if you find the platform to not be to your liking.
 With that being said, 90 Day Korean also offers some fantastic free resources that you can try before purchasing.